cathyyyyjia/DATA558/PolishCode/README.md

 ## Experimental Comparison

 This file is designed for comparing my implemented k-means clustering with sklearn's k-means clustering.
 The simulated dataset with size of 300 and dimension of 20, assigned with 3 classes (0, 1 and 2).
-The real-world dataset is the iris dataset which is an example datasets used by scikit-learn.
+The real-world dataset is the iris dataset which is an example dataset used by scikit-learn.
 The dataset can be loaded using the following code:

 ```python
 from sklearn import datasets